dmoritz10/golfscorecard-v3/README.md

 x versioning - have an ok solution

-stats - line of closest fit for
+x stats - line of closest fit for

     hcp in CAS
     avg score by par
     tee to green

-Rounds - sort option
+x Rounds - sort option

     Sort by Date Played
     Sort by Best Rounds (hcp diff)